Coldray125/beerinfo/README.md

 - **Testing Frameworks:**

-  - JUnit (5.8.2): Used for unit and integration testing.
+  - JUnit 5
-  - Rest-assured (5.3.0): Used for testing REST APIs.
+  - Rest-assured
-  - JSON Schema Validator (5.3.1): Used for validating JSON responses.
+  - JSON Schema Validator: Used for validating JSON responses.
   -
 - **Persistence and Data Validation:**

-  - Hibernate Core (6.2.6.Final): Used for Hibernate-related functionality.
+  - Hibernate Core 6
   - Hibernate Validator
-  - Jakarta EL (5.0.0-M1) and Jakarta EL API (5.0.1): Used for Expression Language support.
+  - Jakarta EL and Jakarta EL API: Used for Expression Language support.
-  - Jakarta Validation API (3.0.2): Used for validation.
+  - Jakarta Validation API: Used for validation.

 - **Other Dependencies:**
   - Lombok